 All of these ingredients are bad for dogs.
 The beans that are used to produce chili on the other hand are perfectly acceptable.
 Most chili has red beans, kidney beans, or pinto beans.
 Just remember with the kidney beans that they must be prepared first.
 Some recipes call for kidney beans instead of red, both of which are ok for a dog to eat.

-If you happen to find yourself in the position that your dog has eaten a bowl of chili, don’t stress to much, just be sure to let them out to the bathroom more over the next couple of days.
+If you happen to find yourself in the position that your dog has eaten a bowl of chili, don’t stress too much, just be sure to let them out to the bathroom more over the next couple of days.
 Call your vet if the dog begins to appear uncomfortable, as all the gas can cause a lot of gastro-intestinal issues.

 Edamame is a great source of nutrition and protein for a dog.
 They can be served when baked and make no mess.
 Edamame is pocket friendly and ready to be a quick and light adventure treat.
 Just make sure not to feed the dog the shell.
 See our full guide can dogs eat edamame for more information.

 The problem with lima beans is that most of the time when they are prepared, lots of butter goes into them.
 Therefore, use caution in giving them to your dog, since butter is bad for your dog.
 If your dog just ate a whole bunch of prepared lima beans, just keep an eye on her and call the vet if there are any issues.
 There really shouldn’t be though.
+Here’s a whole article on giving your dog lima beans.

 Dogs can certainly eat navy beans.
 We certainly recommend preparing them first.
 Navy beans are a dried bean similar to lima beans.
 Unlike most other beans on this list, navy beans do not lose their nutritional value during the canning process, which makes them the best candidate for your dog if they did need to eat canned beans for some reason.